Did you read that right? Can Americans live and work in other countries?

 When you apply, you must take answer some questions on a computerized system and pay the fees.
 Once complete, you wait for approval.

 Let me tell you I didn't wait long.
-I was approved within six hours, and my boyfriend was approved within four.
+Within six hours I got my approval, and my boyfriend received his visa within four.
 They are pretty quick!

 I could have lived in Melbourne the rest of my life, but my pretend Aussie accent was and still is terrible.
 "Piss off mate!"

-My boyfriend lived and worked in Wellington for nine months and he absolutely loved it.
+My boyfriend lived and worked in Wellington for nine months, and he loved it.
 He met amazing people who became his travel buddies.

 New Zealand is known for its unmatched landscape and natural beauty from the South to the North Island.